longhorn/website/content/docs/1.6.0/deploy/install/install-with-helm.md

 ### Prerequisites

-- Each node in the Kubernetes cluster where Longhorn will be installed must fulfill [these requirements.](../#installation-requirements)
+- Kubernetes cluster: Ensure that each node fulfills the [installation requirements](../#installation-requirements).
-- Helm v3 must be installed on your workstation.
+- Your workstation: Install [Helm](https://helm.sh/docs/) v3.0 or later.

 > [This script](https://github.com/longhorn/longhorn/blob/v{{< current-version >}}/scripts/environment_check.sh) can be used to check the Longhorn environment for potential issues.